-AFS works with local Alcohol and Drug Partnerships (ADPs) across Scotland to support them in effectively implementing national policy at local level.
+AFS works with local ADPs across Scotland to support them in effectively implementing national policy at local level.

+The Scottish Government has funded an AFS post to support this area of work until October 2017.
 Much of our support to date has been around influencing local licensing policy and encouraging communities to get involved in the licensing process.

 We develop practical tools such as the licensing toolkit which many ADPs have used when working with licensing boards on their policies, and a community licensing toolkit to help people understand and navigate the licensing process.
 We are particularly grateful for the support of Edinburgh and Glasgow community members in road-testing this toolkit.